Canada Goose (clothing): History

+21st century

 In 2010 Canada Goose opened an office in Stockholm, Sweden, for its European operations.
 In 2011, Canada Goose acquired a new plant in Winnipeg, Manitoba, Canada.
 As global growth continued, Canada Goose moved its Winnipeg operations into a larger facility in 2013.
+This growth occurred when the luxury parka market grew significantly, with Canadian luxury apparel brands, including Canada Goose, aggressively marketing their parkas to young Canadians.